Final Formation for Departing Soldiers

 |0

-This work, Final Formation for Departing Soldiers [Image 2 of 2], by SSG Lauren Kirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Final Formation for Departing Soldiers, by SSG Lauren Kirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT